top of page

 Mucorales comprises eleven families with numerous genera and species but, as far as I can see, there are only three families and probably no more than five or six genera that are likely to be discovered and photographed in the forest or open pasture woodland.
 Whilst some pin moulds can be identified reasonably easily, the tiny size, variable nature and limited visible characters make it almost impossible to distinguish individual species from certain genera.
 The following is my best effort of trying to describe and identify species I've seen or hope to see.

-Mucoraceae - the largest family with 20+ genera, including Mucor and the monotypic genus Syzgites.
+Mucoraceae - the largest family with 20+ genera, including Mucor, Rhizopus and the monotypic genus Syzgites.

-Mucor mucedo is the 'type species' of the genus, and is found across many areas of the world in all sorts of environments; contaminating grain and fruits, damaging cheese or even infecting animals.
-In nature though, the species is most commonly found in soil growing on dead or decaying organic matter, or more frequently on dung where it is usually the first saprotrophic coloniser.
+Mucor - several species are described, although only four or five are recorded in natural habitats and, realistically, only the 'type species' Mucor mucedo is likely to be observed.
+It occurs in all sorts of environments; notably contaminating grain and fruits, damaging cheese or even infecting animals, but in nature, the species is most commonly found in soil growing on dead or decaying organic matter, or more frequently on dung where it is usually the first saprotrophic coloniser.
 Growth is rapid, initially with a fluffy appearance, but with sporangiophores soon starting to appear.
 Subject to conditions the sporangiophores can grow to between 2-3cm tall.
-They are unbranched and pale greyish in colour.
+They are predominantly unbranched although infrequent sympodial branching may be evident, and are pale greyish in colour.
 The sporangia, being the terminally-formed closed sacs, are either concolourous or pale beige, turning black at majority.
-They measure in the region of 150-200µm across.
+They measure in the region of 150-220µm across.

 Despite being known as the 'common pin mould' it is very rarely recorded.
-Other species may come up during general internet enquiries about the genus, notably Mucor hiemalis, which grows on unspoiled foods; Mucor racemosus which colonises various habitats that could possibly include dung, but has a very different appearance; and Mucor piriformis which causes soft rot in fruits, grows in clusters and has a totally different look, and according to the NBN Atlas was last recorded over 30 years ago.
-So, given that information and everything I've read, I'm as confident as I can be that the specimens featured here are indeed Mucor mucedo.
+The other species that come up during general internet enquiries about the genus include Mucor hiemalis, which grows on unspoiled foods; Mucor racemosus and Murcor circinelloides which exist as both mould and yeast, colonising various habitats including soil and dung, but with a very different appearance and with much smaller sporangia; and Mucor piriformis which causes soft rot in fruits, grows in clusters and has a totally different look, but according to the NBN Atlas was last recorded many years ago.

 Mucor mucedo